3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_03/angular/angular-directives-and-nested-controllers.md

 ## ng-if Codealong (5 mins)

-We're pretty much at capacity for now, but there's one other awesome useful directive you might want to try.
+We're pretty much at capacity for now, but there's one other awesome and useful directive you might want to try.

-As an example, let's say we think the paragraph that says "About to add to-do: blah blah" only should show when `newTodo` isn't empty.
-Normally, we'd use some sort of if/else statement...
+As an example, let's say we think the paragraph that says "About to add to-do: something" only should show when `newTodo` isn't empty.
+Normally, we would use some sort of if/else statement...

 ```html
 <form id='add-todo' ng-submit="todosCtrl.addTodo()">